maevadevs/Spam-Classifier-ML-REST-API/readme.md

-# Building Custom ML Model As A REST API
+# Spam Classifier ML REST API

-This is a Machine Learning project for building a custom Classifier Model that classifies a tweet into a *Spam* or *Not Spam*.
+This is a Machine Learning project for building a custom Spam Classifier Model that classifies a tweet into a *Spam* or *Not Spam*.
 The Model is built using Keras and Scikit-Learn.
 Then, we put this ML Model into production as a REST API using FastAPI and Cassandra.

 ## Primary Dependencies